-Stevens offers both Master of Engineering and Master of Science programs in materials science designed to foster independent scholarly work while providing flexibility to accommodate each student's interests and career goals.
+The materials science master’s program offers both Master of Engineering and Master of Science degrees designed to foster independent scholarly work while providing flexibility to accommodate your interests and career goals.

 Each of the materials science master’s programs immerses students in a dynamic and collaborative learning environment focused on innovative research.
 As a student, you will receive a solid foundation in the fundamentals of materials science and investigate important current topics in energy, biomedicine and nanotechnology.

 The program has the option of two interdisciplinary concentrations: